 - Form giving the SSA permission to obtain details about your condition

 If it’s difficult for you to obtain any of this information, the SSA may be able to help you get it.

-- Your earnings record shows income (Substantial Gainful Activity) higher than the allowed limit for workers receiving SSD, so the SSA doesn’t consider your disability severe enough to affect earnings.
+- Your earnings record shows income (Substantial Gainful Activity) higher than the allowed limit for workers receiving SSD after the date you are claiming you became disabled, so the SSA doesn’t consider your disability severe enough to affect earnings.

 - There were problems with your Application.
 You didn’t answer all the questions or answer them fully.
 Maybe it was impossible to read your writing…or there were other problems relating to the paperwork you submitted.